lower23/sql-docs/docs/t-sql/statements/create-trigger-transact-sql.md

 ON DATABASE;
 GO
 ```

+IF UPDATE(emp_no) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'emp_no',      @old_emp_no, @new_emp_no, @user) IF UPDATE(emp_fname) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'emp_fname',      @old_emp_fname, @new_emp_fname, @user) IF UPDATE(emp_lname) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'emp_lname',      @old_emp_lname, @new_emp_lname, @user) IF UPDATE(dept_no) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'dept_no',      @old_dept_no, @new_dept_no, @user) IF UPDATE(salary) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'salary',      @old_salary, @new_salary, @user)
 ### E. Using a server-scoped DDL trigger
 The following example uses a DDL trigger to print a message if any CREATE DATABASE event occurs on the current server instance, and uses the `EVENTDATA` function to retrieve the text of the corresponding [!INCLUDE[tsql](../../includes/tsql-md.md)] statement.
 For more examples that use EVENTDATA in DDL triggers, see [Use the EVENTDATA Function](../../relational-databases/triggers/use-the-eventdata-function.md).
+SQL Server triggers are special stored procedures that are executed automatically in response to the database object, database, and server events.
+SQL Server provides three type of triggers:

+Data manipulation language (DML) triggers which are invoked automatically in response to INSERT, UPDATE, and DELETE events against tables.
+Data definition language (DDL) triggers which fire in response to CREATE, ALTER, and DROP statements.
+DDL triggers also fire in response to some system stored procedures that perform DDL-like operations.
+Logon triggers which fire in response to LOGON events
+In this section, you will learn how to effectively use triggers in SQL Server.

+Creating a trigger in SQL Server – show you how to create a trigger in response to insert and delete events.
+Creating an INSTEAD OF trigger – learn about the INSTEAD OF trigger and its practical applications.
+Creating a DDL trigger – learn how to create a DDL trigger to monitor the changes made to the structures of database objects such as tables, views, and indexes.
+Disabling triggers – learn how to disable a trigger of a table temporarily so that it does not fire when associated events occur.
+Enabling triggers – show you how to enable a trigger.
+Viewing the definition of a trigger – provide you with various ways to view the definition of a trigger.
+Listing all triggers in SQL Server – show you how to list all triggers in a SQL Server by querying data from the sys.triggers view.

 **Applies to**: [!INCLUDE[ssKatmai](../../includes/sskatmai-md.md)] through [!INCLUDE[ssCurrent](../../includes/sscurrent-md.md)].
+-----------------------------------------------------------------------      IF @Action = 'DELETE' BEGIN INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'emp_no',      @old_emp_no, @new_emp_no, @user) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'emp_fname',      @old_emp_fname, @new_emp_fname, @user) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'emp_lname',      @old_emp_lname, @new_emp_lname, @user) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'dept_no',      @old_dept_no, @new_dept_no, @user) INSERT INTO audit (TableName, ActionTaken, ColumnName,       Old_Value, New_Value, CreatedBy)    VALUES ('employee', @Action, 'salary',      @old_salary, @new_salary, @user) END SET NOCOUNT OFF ----------------------------------------------------------------------- INSERT INTO employee VALUES (2200,'Murphy','Williams','d3',NULL) UPDATE employee SET emp_fname = 'Oliver', emp_lname = 'Whalen' WHERE emp_no = 2200
+UPDATE employee SET salary = 50000 WHERE emp_no = 2200 DELETE employee WHERE emp_no = 2200 SELECT * FROM audit TRUNCATE TABLE audit

 ```sql
 CREATE TRIGGER ddl_trig_database
 ON ALL SERVER